William B. Oden

 William Bryant Oden (1935–2018) was an American bishop of the United Methodist Church, elected in 1988.
 He was born 3 August 1935 in McAllen, Texas.
 He was married to Marilyn Brown Oden, the author of over eight books.
 They have four children and four grandchildren.

 Education

-William graduated from Oklahoma State University earning a B.A. in Philosophy, where he also became a Sigma Chi.
+William graduated from Oklahoma State University earning a B.A. in Philosophy.
 He earned the M.Div. degree from Harvard University, and the Th.D. from Boston University.
-He has received honorary doctorates from Oklahoma City University (D.D.), and Centenary College (Doctor of Humane Letters).
-He is also the brother of Thomas Oden, professor at Drew University School of Theology.

 Ordained ministry

 Prior to his election to the episcopacy, William served as pastor of Aldersgate U.M.C., Oklahoma City, Oklahoma (1963–69); St. Stephen's U.M.C., Norman, Oklahoma (1969–76); Crown Heights U.M.C., Oklahoma City (1976–83) and First U.M.C., Enid, Oklahoma (1983–88).

 William was elected a delegate to four U.M.
 General Conferences and six Jurisdictional Conferences.
 He led the Oklahoma clergy delegation in 1984 and 1988.
 He chaired three Conference Boards: Ordained Ministry, Evangelism, and Higher Education.
 He was active in other conference leadership positions as well.
 He was appointed a member of the Governor's Blue Ribbon Commission on Government Reform in Oklahoma, co-chairing the Committee on City-State Government Relations.
 During his last ten years as a pastor, he also served on the faculty of Phillips Graduate Seminary, where he taught courses in preaching, worship, and spiritual formation.